zhangjing1016/test-blog/_posts/2018-10-31-first-steps.md

 ![edit pencil icon](/images/edit-file.png)

-Once you can start editing your config.yml file it's time to start making some simple changes.
-There are three things to change in the image below -- change Barry Clark's name to your own (or to your blog's name), change the description to something that will represent what your blog is about, and change your avatar.
-Changing your avatar is more complicated, so I'll cover that below.
+There are three things to do in your config.yml file (see the image below) -- change Barry Clark's name to your own (or to your blog's name), change the description to something that will represent what your blog is about, and change your avatar.
+Changing your avatar is a little more complicated, so I'll cover in more detail at the end of this post.

 > ![_config.yml](/images/config.png)